 Images were cropped to show only the inner regions of the face.
 In total, 32 images were shown to each participant, evenly distributed between four conditions: three emotional expressions (angry, happy, fearful) and neutral faces (n = 8).
 The same actors appeared once with each expression, meaning that the stimulus set contained eight unique actors (50% male, 50% female).
 Stimuli were presented for four seconds, and were preceded by a fixation cross on a uniform gray screen for 1.5 seconds.
 Directly after the offset of the stimulus, participants were asked to identify whether the depicted person felt angry, happy, fearful, or was emotionally neutral.

-[FIGURE 1 HERE]
+(FIGURE 1 HERE)

 Data Recording

 Gaze and pupil data were recorded with a corneal reflection eye tracker (Tobii TX120, Tobii inc, Danderyd, Sweden) at a sample rate of 60 HZ.
 Participants viewed the stimuli from an approximate distance of 60 cm on a 17” monitor.
-The testing took place in a quiet room at either the Psychology department at [blinded for anonymization] University or an outpatient clinic.
+The testing took place in a quiet room at either the Psychology department at Uppsala University or an outpatient clinic.
 For practical reasons, it was not always possible to run the experiment in the same rooms, and illuminance varied slightly between sessions.
 We aimed at an ambient illuminance of approximately 460 lux, but this was not always possible to attain.
 Illuminance was therefore measured before each experimental session.
 Post hoc analyses showed no relation between illuminance level and the pupil dilation response (p = .35).
 This was expected, since task-evoked changes in pupil dilation are largely independent of baseline pupil size (Beatty & Lucero-Wagoner, 2002).

 Preregistration and analysis plan

-The analysis plan and hypotheses were preregistered in the Open Science Framework (link removed for anonymization).
+The analysis plan and hypotheses were preregistered in the Open Science Framework (link: https://osf.io/vhj6q/registrations)

 Data Processing